Service and support for incoming students

 All international students regularly receive university-wide information via a number of channels, both before they come to Lund and while they are in Lund.

-The Pre-Arrival Guide is a brochure to help students prepare for their studies at Lund University.
-The pdf guide is updated several months before the start of the semester and is available at lunduniversity.lu.se.
+The Pre-Arrival Guide is an open course on Canvas that helps students prepare for their studies at Lund University.
+The guide is before the start of the semester and a link to the course is available at lunduniversity.lu.se.
 When the Pre-Arrival Guide is updated, the coordinators are informed for further dissemination.
 When a student is admitted, External Relations sends out a link including the guide.
 Read more about the information sent out to international students below.

 The Orientation Guide to Lund University is a canvas course that is active during Orientation Weeks and includes information about Lund University, schedule for Orientation programme, events and seminars.
 The guide also includes practical information that helps students to establish themselves at Lund University, live in Sweden, find health care and get information about insurance and more.
 The information in the Orientation Guide to Lund University replaces the previous brochure Student Guide.

-If want to access the Canvas course "Orientation Guide to Lund University", please contact kristen [dot] clarberg [at] er [dot] lu [dot] se or maria [dot] yartseva [at] er [dot] lu [dot] se who will add you to the course.
+If you want to access the Canvas course "Orientation Guide to Lund University", please contact maria [dot] yartseva [at] er [dot] lu [dot] se (maria[dot]yartseva[at]er[dot]lu[dot]se) or hanna [dot] gustafzelius [at] er [dot] lu [dot] se (hanna[dot]gustafzelius[at]er[dot]lu[dot]se) who will add you to the course.

-The International Desk/Student reception welcomes international students for all types of practical questions.
+The International Desk (Studentreceptionen) welcomes international students for all types of practical questions.

 External Relations send out university-wide information to admitted international students via email.